tgvaughan/FORTH.jl/README.md

     star * ok

 There's an example Mandelbrot Set drawing program included in the examples directory.
-To run it, use the `INCLUDE` word to open the file and compile its definitions.
-Although the exact location of the examples directory in your filesystem is platform dependent, `INCLUDE` includes the forth.jl src/ directory in its search path so the following should always work:
+To run it, use the `INCLUDE-LIB` word to open the file and compile its definitions.
+Although the exact location of the examples directory in your filesystem is platform dependent, `INCLUDE-LIB` includes the forth.jl src/ directory in its search path so the following should always work:

-    include ../examples/mandelbrot.4th
+    include-lib ../examples/mandelbrot.4th
     Enter 'mandel' to draw the Mandelbrot Set. ok mandel
                                                                                 *